E-Learning and VR/AR: a Match Made in Digital Heaven

 If you’re wondering how e-learning and virtual or augmented reality can work together, you’re not alone.
 Many startups leverage the VR and AR technologies and have investor support.
 And it seems like the market is finally ready to get some hands-on experience using a head-mounted display.
 Customers spent $3,5 billion on virtual and augmented reality content and applications in 2018 alone.
 What’s more, the investments are expected to double by 2021.

 Augmented and virtual reality technologies promise to change the access and delivery of learning.
-So, let’s take a look at the peculiarities of VR and AR, how gamification helps us learn and what are some solid examples of applying virtual and augmented reality in e-learning.
+So, let’s take a look at the peculiarities of VR and AR.
+Discover how gamification helps us learn and what are some solid examples of applying virtual and augmented reality in e-learning.

 The Difference Between VR and AR

 Let’s set this straight right away.
 Virtual reality creates an immersive world for users to explore dynamic 3D environments.
-To immerse yourself in virtual reality, you’ll need a special VR headset or HMD (aka head-mounted display) that’s connected to a computer or other source of VR content.
+To immerse yourself in virtual reality, you’ll need a special VR headset or HMD that’s connected to a computer or other source of VR content.
 You’ll also need some controllers and headphones for the full presence effect.
-Having a motion platform or an omnidirectional treadmill that would complement all that would be perfect.

 Gamification in E-Learning using AR or VR